kumarz/ANGULAR/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+This project has an exmaple of custom pipe to sort an array.
+Hope this is quick and easy to learn how to create & use PIPE